jmcook1186/if-scenarios/if-training-course/exercise-1/step3.md

 You will also notice that fields named `aggregated` have also been created.
 Each `aggregate` section contains the aggregated values for `carbon` and `sci` from all the nodes in the tree below it.
 There is an `aggregate` block for every level in the tree, right up to the root, whgere the aggregated values for the entire system are found.

-Finally, you'll also find a new section called `execution` added to the original manifest.
-This captures the details of the environment used to run this manifest.
+Finally, you'll also find a new section called `execution` added to the original IMP.
+This captures the details of the environment used to run this IMP.

 You also have the option to redirect the output to a file instead of the terminal.
 To do this, use the `--output` or `-o` command, as follows:

 ```
-if-run -m manifest-1.yaml -o output-1.yaml
+if-run -m imp-1.yaml -o output-1.yaml
 ```

-Your output file will be saved next to your manifest file.
+Your output file will be saved next to your IMP file.